Meet the CEO Viken Mikaelian

 Where should a good fundraiser dedicate their time?

 Calling, writing thank-you letters, and getting out the door meeting with donors.
+Stewardship is key.
 You can’t close a huge gift on Zoom.
 At least not yet.
 But we may be getting there.

 Should there always be an “ask?”

 In every marketing piece you put out, there should always be a direct or indirect ask.
 Over 56% of fundraisers in a recent survey preferred not to make such an ask.
-Big mistake.
+That’s a big mistake and leaves a lot of money on the table that could instead be funding an endowment.

 You lead a successful planned giving marketing firm.
 Why is marketing so important?